Skip to main content

 • Current Status: Answered by Mark McDonald on 28 September 2016

-To ask the Scottish Government what percentage of public sector social care staff are trade union members, and what information it has regarding social care staff in the voluntary and private sectors.
+To ask the Scottish Government what the median (a) annual wage and (b) hourly pay rate is for public sector social care staff, and what information it has regarding social care staff in the private sector.

 Question reference: S5W-02758